GrumpyOldTroll/draft-ietf-mnat/draft-jholland-mboned-mnat.md

 {{RFC2663}} is recommended reading for background on the ways unicast NAT is used.

 The handling of multicast traffic can pose a variety of additional problems for a network, some of which can be mitigated or avoided if traffic can be mapped to a different address space than its original addressing.
-This document defines a new service, Multicast Network Address Translation (MNAT), as a mechanism to administer network address mappings for multicast traffic within a network, for the purpose of working around various addressing-related issues.
+This document defines a new service, Multicast Network Address Translation (MNAT) as a mechanism to administer network address mappings for multicast traffic within a network, for the purpose of working around various addressing-related issues.
 An overview of some of the motivating use cases that require network address remapping for multicast traffic is given in {{motivation}}.
 An explanation of the protocol operation is given in {{protocol}}.